YusufMS/todos-app-using-laravel-and-vue/README.md

 ### Vue
 First of all, *used Vue for the first time and.. **Loved It !!!***

 Vue app component is placed in *"welcome.blade.php"*.
 All other components have this app component as root.
 I've divided the components as I was learning the concepts related to components.
-So, bare with me if you find them bit messy.
+So, bear with me if you find them a little clumsy.

 Below are the components used,
 * alert-messages